simplyblock-io/documentation/docs/deployments/index.md

 ## storage cluster deployment

-Storage clusters have three main deployment options: hyper-converged (into existing k8s clusters together with the primary workloads), disaggregated (on plain Linux) and hybrid (with some hyper-converged nodes and some disaggregated ones).

-Hyper-converged deployments are only supported for CSI storage (not ProxMox).
-To use ProxMox in a hyper-converged setup, it has to be deployed to separate kvm/qemu VMs on ProxMox hypervisors using one of the disaggregated deployment options.

-The disaggregated deployment has two sub-options:
-- deployment on plain Linux (this option will be depricated in future releases!)
-- deployment into an existing, but dedicated (for Simplyblock) k8s cluster

-For the deployment of a storage cluster, it is possible to use both bare-metal hosts and VMs.
+Storage nodes can be installed directly under a plain linux operating system in a disaggregated deployment model.
+In this case, Linux Rocky, Alma or RHEL version 9 must be pre-installed.
+A k8s worker or cp must not be present:

+It is also possible to alternatively install Simplyblock storage nodes into existing k8s clusters, allowing for hyper-converged, disaggregated and hybrid deployment models (see below Kubernetes).
+This alternative can be chosen, if storage is mainly provisioned via CSI driver (k8s workloads).

 ## Client-Side Deployments

-Single storage clusters can be used from within both k8s Clusters (CSI Driver), plain Linux (manual or custom management based on Linux NVME-TCP or ProxMox.
+Single storage clusters can be used from within both k8s Clusters (CSI Driver), plain Linux (based on nvme-tcp) or ProxMox.
 See below.

 ## System requirements and Sizing